mesosphere/dcos-docs-site/pages/1.12/cli/install/index.md

 # Installing CLI from the web interface

-1. At the top-left corner of the DC/OS web interface, click the down arrow to the right of your cluster name.
+1. At the top-right corner of the DC/OS web interface, click the down arrow to the right of your cluster name.

     ![open cluster popup](/1.12/img/open-cluster-popup.png)